AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

 ---
 # Customize AEM CIF Core Components {#customize-cif-components}

 The [CIF Venia Project](https://github.com/adobe/aem-cif-guides-venia) is a reference code base for using [CIF Core Components](https://github.com/adobe/aem-core-cif-components).
-In this tutorial you will further extend the [Product Teaser](https://github.com/adobe/aem-core-cif-components/tree/master/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productteaser/v1/productteaser) component to display a custom attribute from Adobe Commerce.
-You will also learn more about the GraphQL integration between AEM and Adobe Commerce and the extension hooks provided by the CIF Core Components.
+In this tutorial, you further extend the [Product Teaser](https://github.com/adobe/aem-core-cif-components/tree/master/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productteaser/v1/productteaser) component to display a custom attribute from Adobe Commerce.
+You also learn more about the GraphQL integration between AEM and Adobe Commerce and the extension hooks provided by the CIF Core Components.

 >[!TIP]
 >